evant/kotlin-inject/README.md

     abstract val repo: Repository
 ```

-In you component you can declare abstract read-only properties or functions to return an instance of a given type.
+In your component you can declare abstract read-only properties or functions to return an instance of a given type.
 This
 is where the magic happens. kotlin-inject will figure out how to construct that type for you in it's generated
 implementation.
 How does it know how to do this?
 There's a few ways: